openai/openai-node/README.md

 > [!IMPORTANT]
 > Previous versions of this SDK used a `Configuration` class.
 See the [v3 to v4 migration guide](https://github.com/openai/openai-node/discussions/217).

+To run this example, copy the code below into a file called `hello.js`.

 ```js
 import OpenAI from 'openai';